It’s official; Manchester United are back in the Champions League.

 Any side worth their salt needs tactical flexibility, so a diamond midfield would help United in games where they need to dominate midfield.
 This shape would be extra potent because of the emergence of Greenwood, whose relationship with Martial and ability to play in tight spaces and shoot with little backlift makes him extremely viable as a goalscoring threat.
 He’s played out wide in a 4-2-3-1 because he’s had to, but his best position right now would be as part of a front two.

 United have been linked with the Aston Villa captain for a while, and whilst at first it seemed as though he was to replace Pogba should the Frenchman leave, it’s increasingly obvious that even if Pogba stays (which looks likely) then Grealish is still needed.
-Despite Solskjaer‘s comments about the players needing to be fit enough to play every three days, the Red Devils cannot seriously expect to go through a whole season with just two central creative midfielders.
-Grealish may not make their absolute best XI but would allow for genuine rotation without really impairing their attacking potency too much.
+Despite Solskjaer‘s comments about the players needing to be fit enough to play every three days, the Red Devils cannot seriously expect to go through a whole season with just two central creative midfielders and if Sancho does prove to be too expensive, Grealish is a creative phenomenon that could be a decent alternative.

 The Dead Rubber